arcus/education_modules/setting_up_git.md

 ```
 <div class = "warning">
 Please use your own name and email address instead of Dracula's.

+You should use the same email you used to set up your account on [github.com](https://github.com/).
 </div>

 <div class = "help">